Physics Problems And Solutions

 Feel free to look at the different examples of physics problems.
 What's your interest?
 Sports?
 Amusement parks?
 Battle machines and weapons?
 It's all here.
 There is plenty for you to get started.

 For those who want to learn theory, there is an education section which is subdivided into different areas of physics.
 This section was created to assist students and teachers in their courses, and for those who just want to learn some theory.
+The topics covered in the theory sections focus primarily on kinematics and dynamics, which give the necessary background for understanding most of the real-world topics discussed on this website.

 In addition, there is a kids section to help kids learn science, with an emphasis on physics.
 This is a useful resource for parents and teachers who want to engage their kids in the sciences, and help plant the "seeds" for future interest, and a potential career, in the sciences.